 The competing, radically divergent Russian and Western mainstream historical narratives on the evolution of European security since 1989 are a crucial impediment to a way out of the common confrontation and the return to diplomacy, dialogue and cooperative security.
-In cooperation with the Institute for Law and Public Policy, ILPP (Moscow), inmedio implemented a German-Russian dialogue project in 2018.
-Using a mediative dialogue approach, some 20 experts from academia, thinks tanks and NGOs as well as journalists and cultural exchange/dialogue practitioners met near Moscow in September and in Berlin in November 2018 to analyse and reflect on the Russian and Western narratives on what went wrong since the end of the Cold War regarding the deterioration of Russian-Western relations.
-The project was funded by the German Federal Foreign Office under the ‘Expanding Cooperation with Civil Society in the Eastern Partnership Countries and Russia’ Programme.
+In cooperation with the Institute for Law and Public Policy, ILPP (Moscow), inmedio implemented a German-Russian dialogue project in 2018 which was developed into a trilateral Ukrainian-Russian –German format in 2019, including the Ukrainian NGO Ideas for Change (Kyiv) as a partner.

-Reconstructing the core threats of the Russian and Western mainstream narratives from a meta-perspective, a number of collective ‘blind spots’ that figured prominently in the narrative of one side but were overlooked or neglected in the narrative of the other side, could be identified.
-They can serve as ‘bridges of understanding’, by focussing on aspects of a conflict narrative, where a shift of perspective – stepping into the other side’s shoes and relating to the emotional meaning – seems to be comparably easy and possible without compromising on one’s own core values.
+In the 2018 German-Russian project, the core threats of the Russian and Western mainstream narratives were reconstructed from a meta-perspective.
+A number of collective ‘blind spots’ that figured prominently in the narrative of one side but were overlooked or neglected in the narrative of the other side, could be identified and published in a joint report which is available for download (Russian version).
+The report was presented at the foreign office on January 16th, 2019 and and in Moscow.